department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : Define on first mention in body copy as "water that was found to have toxic chemicals in it."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 : - Exception: On the Camp Lejeune page, don't define this term.

+**contention**
+: Don't use this in Veteran-facing / other user-facing content.
+It's an internal term describing an issue associated with a claim.
+Typically this is a medical condition, but in some cases it could be for other things like claiming a dependent.

 **continuous**
 : When used in the context of eligibility, define this term as "all at once, without a break in service."
 : - Like this: Served for at least 30 continuous days (all at once, without a break in service)."